Define the buy box

 Answers for investors comparing Section 8 markets, voucher rent limits, and buy box fit.

 Market Locator is a buy box screener for Section 8 rental markets.
-It reviews ZIP, city, county, and state markets against rent, price, tax, cash-flow, yield, and score criteria so investors can shortlist qualified fits.
+It reviews ZIP, city, and county candidates against rent, price, tax, cash-flow, yield, demand, and score criteria so investors can shortlist qualified fits.

 A Fair Market Rent lookup answers what HUD publishes for a location.
 Market Locator uses that rent data with property values, tax rates, market rent, and underwriting targets to decide whether a market fits a specific investment buy box.